sailpoint-oss/golang-sdk/api_v2024/docs/Methods/CertificationCampaignsAPI.md

 	"fmt"
 	"os"
   v2024 "github.com/sailpoint-oss/golang-sdk/v2/api_v2024"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    id := 2c91808571bcfcf80171c23e4b4221fc # string | ID of the campaign template being modified. # string | ID of the campaign template being modified. jsonPatchOperation := fmt.Sprintf(`[{op=replace, path=/name, value=This field has been updated!}, {op=copy, from=/name, path=/description}]`) # []JsonPatchOperation | A list of campaign update operations according to the [JSON Patch](https://tools.ietf.org/html/rfc6902) standard.
+    id := `2c91808571bcfcf80171c23e4b4221fc` // string | ID of the campaign template being modified. # string | ID of the campaign template being modified. jsonPatchOperation := fmt.Sprintf(`[{op=replace, path=/name, value=This field has been updated!}, {op=copy, from=/name, path=/description}]`) // []JsonPatchOperation | A list of campaign update operations according to the [JSON Patch](https://tools.ietf.org/html/rfc6902) standard.
 The fields that can be patched differ based on the status of the campaign.
 When the campaign is in the *STAGED* status, you can patch these fields: * name * description * recommendationsEnabled * deadline * emailNotificationEnabled * autoRevokeAllowed  When the campaign is in the *ACTIVE* status, you can patch these fields: * deadline

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
   resp, r, err := apiClient.V2024.CertificationCampaignsAPI.UpdateCampaign(context.Background(), id).JsonPatchOperation(jsonPatchOperation).Execute()
+	//resp, r, err := apiClient.V2024.CertificationCampaignsAPI.UpdateCampaign(context.Background(), id).JsonPatchOperation(jsonPatchOperation).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `CertificationCampaignsAPI.UpdateCampaign``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)